 A PSD gives the opportunity to simulate a process during the design phase.
 Gaps are identified easily because of the visualized process.
 This prevents mistakes after implementation during execution.
 Both structural and sporadic mistakes are traced using the PSD simulation in an early stage.

 The next step is to analyse if the correct PSD for *** reading a book *** can be optimized.
 Can we eliminate unnecessary actions?
 An option is to read the book without constantly paying attention to the page number.

-Without bothering your organization with trial and errors, you may first design the needed workflow, the decisions that have to be made and the go-no go points before even thinking about how- and by whom those actions and decision need to be taken.
+The process simulation prevents bothering your organization with trial and errors.
+You may first design the needed workflow.
+What decisions that have to be made?
+And where are the go-no go points?
+Only then you can start thinking about how- and by whom those actions and decision need to be taken.

-If the design of the process is full-proof, this will become your bacon to steer upon when implementing it in your organization.
+If the design of the process is full-proof in the process simulation, the design will become your bacon to steer upon when implementing it in your organization.